What Is A Shared Hosting

 April 2020: 99.78%.

-HostGator’s servers had no problems keeping our website up and live over the past year.
+HostGator’s servers had no concerns keeping our website up and live over the past year.

 However what about their server speed?